A personal experience of open-air theatre

 And closer to home, The brilliant Sixteen Feet have the Jungle Book for ages 3+ locally at Walpole Park, Ealing from 18th – 21st August http://www.sixteenfeet.co.uk/portfolio/the-jungle-book/

-It will be great to see how all the children enjoy the freedom that comes from performing outside with the new friends that they will have made from participating in one of our Ealing drama courses.
+It will be great to see how all the children enjoy the freedom that comes from performing outside with the new friends that they will have made from participating in the course.
 Every new experience brings heightened confidence in a child.

 For more information on our courses see our website: https://www.yourstagedrama.com/yourstage-courses/

-Fill out our Enquiry Form for further information or to book a place for your child(ren) on one of our Ealing drama courses.
+Fill out our Enquiry Form for further information or to book a place.